Bilguun1015/Labs-17-Research-Notes/StakeHolderNotes.md

 reenrollment_eligible -> send them sms
 student_reciepts(form) -> shows the balance and what paid, can ensure the parents for their childrens unpaid balance

+what are the most important queries?
+- Account_balances_net
+- active_students
+- attending_by_term
+- birthdays
+- class_call_list
+- course_date_section_exam
+- course_information (uses a lot)
+making new enrollment for next -> take the existing student from the current class they are enrolled in and add them to another enrollment to future planning (unconfirmed is the status)

+Registering a student required fields name, CPR,